oshai/kotlin-logging/README.md

 ## FAQ

-- Why not use slf4j like before?
+- Why not use plain slf4j?
 That is possible but you get more power and less boilerplates with kotlin-logging.
-- Is slf4j original implementation supported (Markers, params, etc')?
-Yes, KLogger inherits from Logger its implementation.
+- Is all slf4j implementation supported (Markers, params, etc')?
+Yes, KLogger inherits Logger and supports all methods.
 - Why should I have a lib for that?
 Go ahead and just copy-paste if that's easier for you.
-- Why not more alternatives to logging patterns?
-We try to make is simple but with only selected flavours that should cover most use cases.
+- Is location logging supported?
+Yes, support was added in 1.4.

 ## Usage